Welcome to the Department of Family Medicine

 Director of Rural Education, Community Health

-The Department of Family Medicine aims to train family physicians to provide high quality, relationship-centered, comprehensive, and continuing healthcare for all the people of Louisiana.
-The Department of Family Medicine at LSU School of Medicine employs multiple sites at which faculty, residents, and students teach, learn and practice family medicine.
-The department seeks to enhance medical undergraduate and resident graduate education in family medicine, research and service through deliberate collaborative work with each other and with communities and community organizations to improve health care teaching and learning, practice, and delivery.
+The LSU Health Department of Family Medicine exists to train family physicians to provide high-quality, relationship-centered, comprehensive, and continuing healthcare for all the families of Louisiana.
+The department aims to promote the discipline of Family Medicine to those with whom they come in contact including other health care providers, learners, and patients.
+The department seeks to enhance medical undergraduate and resident graduate education in family medicine, research, and service through deliberate collaborative work with each other and with communities and community organizations to improve healthcare education, practice, and delivery.

 Family Medicine is a department where faculty are engaged in clinical care, community outreach, education, and scholarly work and whose delight in their work and skill in their discipline encourages learners to consider Family Medicine as a career; where faculty and residents embrace opportunities to enhance population management and patient-centered care; where patients recommend their families and loved ones to us for their care; where learners, patients, and colleagues express respect for the discipline of Family Medicine; and where learners interested in primary care request additional learning time with us.

 Family physicians are personal doctors for all people of all ages and health conditions.
 They are reliable first contact for health concerns and directly address most health care needs.
 Through enduring partnerships, family physicians help patients prevent, understand, and manage illness, navigate the health system and set health goals.
 Family physicians and their staff adapt their care to the unique needs of their patients and communities.
 They use data to monitor and manage their patient population, and use best science to prioritize services most likely to benefit health.
 They are ideal leaders of health care systems and partners for public health.
 AAFP (May 2016 BOD) (2019 COD)

 Why Should I See a Family Doctor?